Personal Training Permits

 If you would like to apply for a permit for personal training, you will need to complete the online Annual River and Parks Commercial Recreation Activities Application Form.
 Please note that all requests are subject to approval from the Reserve Coordinator.

 You will also need to provide the following documents as part of your application:

 - Current Senior First Aid Certificate

 - Current Public Liability Insurance Certificate of Currency

 - Current Professional Liability Insurance Certificate of Currency

 - Current Business Certificate (Proof of ABN)

 - Evidence of Registration with a Peak Body

-To check on availability please contact a Customer Service Team Officer on 9364 0666.
+To check on reserve availability please contact a Customer Relations Team Officer on 9364 0666.
 Check out our fee and charges.